Kenzysnowy/OwO/README.md

   "slot": "", true or false
   "sbet": "", the slot bet you want to start
-  "srate": "", the slot rate you want to multiply "webhook": "", the webhook you want to be notified captcha "ping": "", the id user you want to be notified captcha }
+  "srate": "", the slot rate you want to multiply "webhook": "", true or false
+  "link": "", the webhook link you want to be notified captcha "ping": "", the id user you want to be notified captcha }
 ```